PennLINC/coding-interview/index.md

 3. Save your script (or scripts) as a github repo.
 We should be able to clone your repo and, given that we have the same HCP Data, run your code to save the subject-level matrices and then generate the figures.
 Assume we have the basic [Anaconda](https://www.anaconda.com/products/individual) python packages, but feel free to include a dependency outside of that if you want.

 ### Support or Contact
 Having trouble?
-Email Max Bertolero if there are any technical issues.
+Email whomever has been facilitating your interview if there are any technical issues.
 If you would prefer interview in a language other than python, please reach out to us.